 •Musicianship: Based upon the overall performance.
 Was it tasteful and dynamic?
 Was it entertaining?

 •Technique: Technical competence including fingering, bowing, picking, etc.

 •Stage Presence: An average score of five is enhanced or diminished depending upon presentation.

-Timing: Numbers MUST complete in three (3) minutes or judges will deduct ten (10) points and sound may be cut.
+Timing: Numbers MUST complete in three (3) minutes or judges will deduct ten (10) points.

 Back-up: While no extra credit is given for the presence of a superior back-up, points may be deducted for a poor performance.